PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-07 05:19:43
+Last updated: 2024-04-07 05:20:17
-Random Quote: What the hell is the matter with you?
-You tryin' out for the retard Olympics? - George 'Pornstache' Mendez
+Random Quote: You know what they say about relationships.
+Every waking moment's a battle. - Barney Stinson